argos-research/autonomous-driving/README.md

 |   +-- QEMU-SA-VM         // (contains code for the S/A VM)
 |   +-- SimCoupler         // (was planned to be used as module between SD2 and S/A VM but was omitted for this pracitcal course)
 +-- Makefile               // (used in SA/VM)
-+-- README.md              // (Readme of this project)
++-- README.md              // (readme of this project)
 ```

 # Dependencies
 - [Mosquitto](https://mosquitto.org/) (https://mosquitto.org/), which is not provided by this repository
 - Run time dependencies, which can be looked up in the respective directories of the simulators and genode
-- libboost1.58
+- Libboost (vers.
+1.58 or higher)
-- protobuf compiler 3
+- Protobuf (library and compiler in vers.
+3)

 # Build instructions
 - The repository consists of multiple submodules, which first need to be fetched via `git submodule update --init`.